|

 Do your homework about the individual or individuals

 you are interviewing.
-A little due diligence will go a long
+A little due diligence will go

-will help predict the interviewees responses to your questions.
+research will help predict the interviewees responses

-Listen to previous interviews in which the interviewee participated,
+to your questions.
+Listen to previous interviews in

-position on issues.
+on issues.

 3. Confirm Pronunciation

-Confirm how the pronunciation of the interviewee's name
+Confirm how the pronunciation of the interviewee's

 4. Scope

-Explain the scope of the interview to the person you
+Explain the scope of the interview to the person

 5. Hardware and Software

-Be sure to inform guests of any required hardware or
+Be sure to inform guests of any required hardware

-software that they must install prior to the interview.
+or software that they must install prior to the interview.

 The more advance notice your provide the easier it will